phalcon-orphanage/docs/en/reference/di.rst

     $some->someTask();

-The component now simply access the service it require when it needs it, if it does not requires a service, that is not even initialized saving resources.
+The component now simply access the service it requires when it needs it, if it does not require a service that is not even initialized saving resources.
 The component is now highly decoupled.
 For example, we can replace the manner in which connections are created, their behavior or any other aspect of them and that would not affect the component.

 Our approach
 ============
-Phalcon\\DI is a component that implements Dependency Injection and Location of services and it's itself a container for them.
+Phalcon\\DI is a component implementing Dependency Injection and Location of services and it's itself a container for them.

 Since Phalcon is highly decoupled, Phalcon\\DI is essential to integrate the different components of the framework.
 The developer can also use this component to inject dependencies and manage global instances of the different classes used in the application.

 Basically, this component implements the `Inversion of Control`_ pattern.
 Applying this, the objects do not receive their dependencies using setters or constructors, but requesting a service dependency injector.
-This reduces the overall complexity, since there is only one way to get the required dependencies within a component.
+This reduces the overall complexity since there is only one way to get the required dependencies within a component.

 Additionally, this pattern increases testability in the code, thus making it less prone to errors.